krateoplatformops/gitlab-provider-kog-chart/README.md

 - **/assets** folder: Contains the selected OpenAPI Specification files for the GitLab API.

 - **/samples** folder: Contains example resources for each supported resource type as seen in this README.
 These examples demonstrate how to create and manage GitLab resources using the Krateo GitLab Provider.

-## Troubleshooting

-For troubleshooting, you can refer to the [Troubleshooting guide](./docs/troubleshooting.md) in the `/docs` folder of this chart.
-It contains common issues and solutions related to this chart.